FabianPlum/OmniTrax/README.md

 backup = backup/
 ```

 4. Now, configure the **Detector** and **Tracker** to your liking.
-When you are done, click on **Track** to watch the magic happen!
+When you are done, click on **RESTART Track** (or **TRACK** to continue tracking from a later point in the video).
+Click on the video (which will open in a separate window) and press **q** to terminate the tracking process early.

 ![](images/use_04.gif)

 *NOTE: The ideal settings will always depend on your footage, especially on the relative animal size and movement speed.
-I will release a more detailed user guide soon.*
+Remember, **GIGO** (Garbage In Garbage Out) so ensuring your recordings are evenly-lit, free from noise, flickering, and motion blur, will go a long way to improve inference quality.*

 ## Download trained networks and config files here: